Niffy/AndEngineTMXTiledMapExtension/README.md

  * Set isometric draw methods (Yes 3 inefficent methods to choose from!)
  * Convert pixel coordinates to scene coordinates for Isometric maps
  * Set a map draw origin (NEW)
+ * Use a TMXTileSetSourceManager to manage TileSet image sources

 ### How to use it
  * Exactly like you would before with the origin repo.